Florida governor extends voter registration after site crash

 This is not the first major computer shutdown to affect the state government this year.
 For weeks in the spring, tens of thousands of Floridians who lost their jobs because of the coronavirus pandemic couldn’t file for unemployment benefits because of repeated crashes by that overwhelmed computer system, delaying their payments.
 DeSantis replaced the director overseeing that system but blamed the problems on his predecessor, fellow Republican Rick Scott, who is now a U.S. senator.

-Democrats jumped on the latest issue, saying it and the unemployment fiasco show that the DeSantis administration is inept and accused it of trying to stop people from voting.
+Democrats jumped on the latest issue, saying it and the unemployment fiasco showed that the DeSantis administration is inept and accused it of trying to stop people from voting.

 “The utter incompetence of Gov. Ron DeSantis in allowing the state’s voter registration website to crash on the very last day to register for the upcoming November election is, sadly, completely believable,” U.S. Rep. Debbie Wasserman Schultz said.
 “His administrative buffoonery in operating the state’s unemployment system telegraphed today’s executive ineptitude.
 However, this particular blunder intimates a continuing pattern of voter suppression that the governor has become notorious for.”

-A civil rights group had threatened to sue if the governor did not extend the deadline.
-The Lawyers’ Committee for Civil Rights Under Law said the breakdown would unjustly deprive thousands of casting ballots for president and other offices.
-Kristen Clarke, the group’s president, said the group sued Virginia in 2016 after its computer system crashed just before the deadline, winning an extension that allowed thousands of additional voters to register.

 Spencer reported from Fort Lauderdale.
-AP writer Adriana Gomez Licon in Miami contributed to this report.
+AP writers Adriana Gomez Licon in Miami, Christina Almeida Cassidy in Atlanta and Frank Bajak in Boston contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.